High Holy Days 5785

 We witness each other as we each hold the Torah and see what comes to us and through us.
 This practice promises to be quite powerful for everybody - those new to Judaism, returning to Judaism, and everybody at any point in a spiritual journey.

-Concurrently in person, led by Reb Irwin, and on Zoom, led by Reb Judith Goleman.
+Concurrently in person, led by Reb Irwin, and on Zoom, led by Sally Churgel and Friends.

 • Registration Required.
 In person and in the High Holy Day Zoom Room.